Fascinating Side-Effects

 ✅ Russia has seized half of Ukraine's resources, which has allowed it to fully cover the costs of waging the war.
 In December 2024, former (2014-2019) Commander-in-Chief of the Armed Forces of Ukraine Viktor Muzhenko said[+] that Ukrainian territory under Russian control with “half of the resource base of Ukraine" would represent a victory for the Kremlin and "fully compensate [it] for its costs of the war." · Russia captured (or Ukraine lost) at least $12,4 trillion[+] worth of energy, metal, and mineral deposits that before the conflict, in 2013, used to generate $43,3 billion a year[+], not to mention all the agricultural profitable land, companies, factories, and industrial zones, as well as around 8 million of tax-payers (Russians collect over $2 billion[+] in tax revenues from four new regions every year) and labor power.

-✅ US is going bankrupt – in 2024, at least 686 U.S. corporations filed bankruptcy, 8 percent more than in 2023 and the most since 2010 during the Great Recession when 828 corporations went bust, S&P Global Intelligence and The Financial Times reported[+].
+➡ US is going bankrupt – in 2024, at least 686 U.S. corporations filed bankruptcy, 8 percent more than in 2023 and the most since 2010 during the Great Recession when 828 corporations went bust, S&P Global Intelligence and The Financial Times reported[+].

-✅ EU is doing worse and worse and may go bankrupt[+][+] – as of August 2024, an increasing number of companies in the EU are going bankrupt[+][+] while new business registrations decrease.
-The EU has a huge balance of trade deficit– €1,7 bn as of August 2024[+] (in August of 2022, a record low of €432 billion[+]).
-Problems: gigantic increase in energy costs, de-industrialization, immigrants’ crisis, woke ideological fanaticism, huge increase in military expenditures.
-Germany and France have been the EU’s economic engine but France, the European Union’s second-largest economy, is effectively bankrupt[+] and Germany is in recession with the German manufacturing sector being rendered uncompetitive[+].
+➡ EU is doing worse and worse and may go bankrupt[+][+] – an increasing number of companies in the EU are going bankrupt[+][+] while new business registrations decrease.
+Problems: self-imposed gigantic increase in energy prices, de-industrialization, accelerating economic decline, uncontrolled migration – immigrants’ crisis, rising crime, woke ideological fanaticism, huge increase in military expenditures, ubiquitous censorship...
+Germany and France have been the EU’s economic engine but France, the European Union’s second-largest economy, is effectively bankrupt[+][+] drowning in debt[»] (3.5 trillion euros, surpassing 115% of GDP), and Germany is in recession with the German manufacturing sector being rendered uncompetitive[+].
 Germany’s once-mighty Bundesbank is losing money[+].

 Russia won the geopolitical war